ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 * Agency treatments
   * Policy governing the use and management of mobile devices used to access classified information
   * Awareness training for users with mobile devices
-* HybridSystem treatments
+* CloudSystem treatments
-  * Partial implementation of the ACSC’s Security Configuration Guide for iOS 12 devices:
+  * Full alignment with the intent of the ACSC's Security Configuration Guide for iOS 14 devices:
-    1. Supervised mode
+    1. Supervised mode for all devices
     1. Long and complex alphanumeric device passcode
     1. Biometric device unlock disabled
-    1. Management of built-in apps (e.g., iOS Camera and Books)
+    1. Management of all apps
     1. Implementation of Intune App Protection policies
-  * Conditional Access policies require iOS devices to be compliant, using applications with modern authentication and MFA
   * Conditional Access policies only allow access from specified countries
   * Conditional Access policies block sign-ins that are determined to be high risk
   * Intune enforces configuration policies for iOS devices including requirement for unlock code, device encryption (native iOS AES-256 encryption), minimum software version and jailbreak detection
   * Data transfer logs are retained
+  * Devices can be located using Microsoft Endpoint Manager
+  * iOS devices wipe their contents after 11 failed sign-in attempts
+  * iOS devices can be remotely wiped through Microsoft Endpoint Manager

 #### Residual likelihood